Under Erasure

 Supported by: Gemeente Den Haag, Fonds 1818, Stokroos Foundation, Danish Art Foundation, Tijl Fonds, Eye Film Museum, Institute for Sound and Vision, near/by film, Stroom, 1646.

-Rubber Falls Into A Form multiple projection video installation, sound
+Rubber Falls Into A Form

 Trees and other witnesses are evoked in poetic forensics across time, connecting dots between the intimate histories of rubber, exploitation of women, early Dutch cinema, and other narrative machines which shaped and erased the experiences of those who produced the profits of the Dutch 20th-century plantationoscene.

-Removed single screen video installation, sound, HD 16:9, 15’48 loop
+single screen video installation, sound, HD 16:9, 15’48 loop

 Six women silently read and then describe the content of the deleted scenes from the Dutch pre-war fiction film Rubber.
 The original content of these scenes, of which the omission went unnoticed in cinema history, was recovered by the artist when she discovered a forgotten dialogue transcript.
 In Removed, the scenes are reconstructed only through the women’s subjective descriptions.
 In doing so, the work proposes resistance to the gendered violence of the original fiction and offers glimpses of how the erased realities at its source travel across generations.